cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 printflush message1
 ```

 Variable `a` in the above example was removed, because it is possible to use the value assigned to it (`10`) directly later in the program.
-Variable `b` was removed, as it is not used in any subsequent computation at all.
+Variable `b` was removed, as it is not used in any following computation at all.

-The only exception to this rule are [program parameters](#program-parameters), which are preserved, unless they are not used in the program at all.
+The only exceptions to this rule are [program parameters](#program-parameters), which are preserved unless they are not used in the program at all.

 ## Variable scope

 Variables are limited to a certain scope and are considered nonexistent outside their scope.
 The following scopes are recognized:

 * Global: encompasses the entire program.
 Global variables are generally accessible from anywhere in the program.
 * Main: encompasses the main program body.
-The main program body generally consists of all code outside user defined functions.
+The main program body generally consists of all code outside user-defined functions.
-* Local: encompasses a single user defined function.
+* Local: encompasses a single user-defined function.
 Function parameters are also local to their function.
-* Code block: encompasses a single body of statement, e.g. body of a while loop, a branch of the else statement, or an explicitly marked code block.
+* Code block: encompasses a single body of statement, e.g., body of a while loop, a branch of the else statement, or an explicitly marked code block.
 If a code block contains nested code blocks, the scope of the outer block includes all inner blocks.

 ## Implicit variables

 Implicit variables are only supported in the [`relaxed` syntax](SYNTAX.markdown#syntax-modes) , and are created when first encountered in the code.
 The kind and scope of the variable is determined by the name of the variable:

-* **Linked variables**: if the variable name corresponds to a known linked block, it is automatically regarded as a linked variable referring to that block, and its scope is global (e.g. `cell1` or `switch2`).
-To use a linked block not recognized by Mindcode (e.g. a block provided by a mod extension), an explicit declaration is required.
+* **Linked variables**: if the variable name corresponds to a known linked block, it is automatically regarded as a linked variable referring to that block, and its scope is global (e.g., `cell1` or `switch2`).
+To use a linked block not recognized by Mindcode (e.g., a block provided by a mod extension), an explicit declaration is required.
 * **External variables**: if the variable name starts with the `$` prefix, the variable is external, residing in a common external memory pool (a _heap_).
-Scope of external variables is global (e.g. `$Total`).
+Scope of external variables is global (e.g., `$Total`).
 See [External variables](#external-variables) for information on heap declaration.
-* **Global variables**: if the variable name doesn't contain lowercase characters, it is a regular variable in the global scope (e.g. `COUNT`).
+* **Global variables**: if the variable name doesn't contain lowercase characters, it is a regular variable in the global scope (e.g., `COUNT`).
-* **Main/local variables**: if the variable name contains at least one lowercase character, it is a regular variable in either the main (if used outside a function) or local (if used within a function) scope (e.g. `unitType`).
+* **Main/local variables**: if the variable name contains at least one lowercase character, it is a regular variable in either the main (if used outside a function) or local (if used within a function) scope (e.g., `unitType`).

 An example code using implicit variables: